-Megan Holleran stands by a sign on her family's land.
+Megan Holleran stands by a sign on her family's land, March, 2016.
 The Hollerans lost their court battle to save their maple trees from eminent domain seizure.
-The trees are being cut to make way for the new Constitution Pipeline, which has been stalled amid legal battles until Williams withdrew the project in February.
+The trees were cut to make way for the Constitution Pipeline, which had been stalled amid legal battles until Williams withdrew the project in February.

 Jon Hurdle / StateImpact PA

 Trump executive order could affect future of stalled Constitution Pipeline

 Amy Sisk covers energy for WESA and StateImpact Pennsylvania, a public media collaboration focused on energy.

 She moved to Pennsylvania in 2017 from another energy-rich state, North Dakota, where she often reported from coal mines, wind farms and the oil patch.
 While there, she worked for NPR member station Prairie Public Broadcasting and the Inside Energy public media collaboration.
 She spent eight months following the Dakota Access Pipeline controversy, her work frequently airing on NPR and other outlets.
 Amy loves traveling to rural communities -- she visited 217 small towns on the Dakota prairie -- and also covers rural issues here in southwestern Pennsylvania.